Table of Contents

 Finally you must complete an application and a training course.
 The application may be completed on the Texas Department of Public Safety website.

-CHL Classes in Texas
+CHL Classes Near You In Texas

 How long does it take to get a Texas CHL